mparkcode/django-retroplay/README.md

 In addition to this the custom.css file where I wrote most of the custom styles for the site is not what I would consider to be best practice for writing css.
 I definitely wish to clean this up.

+Occasionally the information returned in the Game Bible can be a little slow.

 ## Deployment
 The site is hosted on heroku.